sanscript-tech/medical-emergency-flutter-node/README.md

 ## How to run the server locally ?

-To start the server be in the root level of the repository and run the following command:
+To start the server be in the server folder of the repository and run the following command:

 ```
 npm start